ansys/pyaedt/doc/source/User_guide/pyaedt_extensions_doc/hfss3dlayout/parametrize_edb.rst

 You can parametrize stackup, materials, padstacks and traces of an existing 3D Layout design and also and change the size of voids and polygons to conduct corner analysis.

-You can access the extension from the icon created on the **Automation** tab using the Extension Manager.
+The extension is accessible through the icon created by the Extension Manager in the **Automation** tab.

 The following image shows the extension user interface: